compphylo/compphylo.github.io/Oslo2019/UiO_Cluster_info.md

 Computational resources for the duration of this workshop have been generously provided by the The Norwegian Research Council (Uninett Sigma2, via the Notur project) and the University of Oslo (Depts. of Astrophysics, Chemistry, Biology, CMBN, CEES and others).
-We have been assigned Notur project
-__NN9458K: ForBio course: Phylogenomics__.
 The HPC we will be using is located at:
 ```
 abel.uio.no
 ```